Greenhill Fall Classic

 GENERAL: For the most part, I want to see a substantive round about the topic.
 My conception of what counts as topical argumentation is based on what's in the topic literature.

 *PLEASE READ: If, after the round, I don't feel that I can articulate what you wanted me to vote for, I'm probably not going to vote for it.
-There might be ink on the flow that you're extending, but if you don't do the work of telling me what it means/how it interacts with what your opponent's going for, I'm not going to know what to do with it.

 *PLEASE READ: I would like debaters to allow their opponents to slow or clear them if necessary.
 I think this is an important check on ableism in rounds.